-Here is a sample of the Japanese Reader from the second book, demonstrating the innovations described above: Japanese Reader, Sample.
+Here is a sample of the Japanese Reader from the second book, demonstrating the innovations described above: Japanese Reader II, Sample.

 We introduce 600 new kanji in this book.
 If you learn to recognize and pronounce them, you will have come a long way in your endeavor to learn to read Japanese.
 In addition, the Kanji Catalogue near the back of the book includes all of the kanji that were introduced in the first book, for a total of 1208.

-Here is a sample of the Kanji Catalogue from the second book: Kanji Catalogue, Sample.
+Here is a sample of the Kanji Catalogue from the second book: Kanji Catalogue, Book 2, Sample.

-Here is a sample of the Kanji Pronunciation Index from the second book: Index, Sample
+Here is a sample of the Kanji Pronunciation Index from the second book: Index, Book 2, Sample

 This book is designed to help you learn to read Japanese in five steps: